Last modified 21 October, 2021

 – EKA guests must be registered via the EKA visitor form.
 The inviter must inform the visitors about the EKA guidelines and check their infection safety (proof of vaccination etc).

 – Lifelong learning courses are organised according to the restrictions set by the Estonian Government: https://www.kriis.ee/en/continuous-education

-– Organisers of any events organised in or by EKA in or outside the EKA building are responsible for checking proof of infection safety (proof of vaccination, certificate of recovery within the last 6 months, or negative COVID-19 test result).
-If possible, the organiser will offer rapid testing opportunities at the expense of the participants.
+– Organisers of any events organised in or by EKA in or outside the EKA building are responsible for checking proof of infection safety (proof of vaccination, certificate of recovery within the last 6 months).
+Only persons who have proof of vaccination or COVID-19 recovery certificates are allowed attendance.

 – As a rule, EKA does not rent spaces to external events.
 In case of significant partners, the renting of spaces will be approved by the EKA Crisis Committee.